 - 1 16 oz bag egg noodles I use the wide/broad ones

 - 1 medium head of cabbage core removed, chopped

 - 1 small onion chopped

 - salt + pepper to taste

 - sour cream optional

-- Heat butter in large skillet or pan, add cabbage, onion and carrots and cook for 10 minutes or until vegetables are tender.
+- Melt butter in a large skillet or pan.
+Add cabbage, onion and carrots and cook over medium-high heat for 15 minutes or until vegetables are tender.
 Stir vegetables often to prevent sticking.

-- Add a scoop of sour cream on top if desired.
+- Serve warm in bowls.
+Add a scoop of sour cream on top if desired.
 Enjoy!